 Cookies should bring delight and little surprises.

-Citron Hjerter med vanilje (Lemon Hearts with vanilla bean)
+Citron Hjerter med vanilje (Lemon Hearts with vanilla beans)

 I love making cookies in the shape of a heart.
 It expresses the reason why I bake and what I want to give to everyone enjoying my baking.
 These lemon cookies are perfect for that because they appear so bright and happy to me.
 The recipe is based on one that a Danish magazine published, a magazine that my mom, sister and I still read and at times pull recipes out of.
 Of course I have made a few adjustments to the recipe to make them my own.
 The cookies are made with lemon zest and vanilla bean while the frosting is made with lemon juice.

 Kokosmakroner med Chokolade (Coconut Macaroons with Chocolate)